 To manage these challenges, public services will need to build on the change and innovation of the past few years to continue to modernise the way in which they operate and to promote early intervention and prevention.
 This includes developing a new approach that brings together assets, technology, and the workforce to unlock further efficiency savings, achieve environmental gains and deliver an improved service offer.
 Enhancing the effective use and analysis of data in service management and service improvement will be central to this new approach.
-In practice, this will mean continuing to progress a collaborative approach to the management and development of the city's public sector estate and services.
+In practice, this will mean continuing to progress an integrated approach to the management and development of the city's public sector estate and services.
+Through this joint approach, Cardiff's public services will be better able to respond to the needs and strengths of its diverse local communities, providing accessible and adaptable services for citizens that support effective placemaking.